TheBluestBlue/blau-site/README.md

-# blau-site
-this is primarily made as a backup rather than a way to host my site
+a backup of my legacy website pre-revamp (whenever i do the revamp)